hasura/graphql-engine/docs/graphql/manual/deployment/deploying/heroku.rst

 ---------------------------------------

-Let's say you have an existing `Heroku Postgres <https://www.heroku.com/postgres>`__ database with data in it, and you'd like to add GraphQL on it.
+Let's say you have an existing `Heroku Postgres <https://www.heroku.com/postgres>`__ database with data in it, and you'd like to add GraphQL to it.

 .. note::

-   In case you're exposing an existing database (esp. if it is production), please configure an admin secret key for the console and the GraphQL endpoint.
+   In case you're exposing an existing database (esp. if it is production), please :ref:`configure an admin secret key <heroku_secure>` for the console and the GraphQL endpoint.

 Option 1: Via Heroku UI